Robotic Process Automation (RPA)

 Getting Started

-If your organisation is new to RPA, knowing which processes to attempt to automate first can be daunting.
-Suitable processes share the characteristics below:
+If your organisation is new to RPA, knowing which processes to attempt to automate first can be daunting, however the RPA Service provider will discuss your proposed project to determine if the project is suitable or not.

-- Process that is well understood and has stable input format, processing steps and output format.
+- Processes that are well understood and have stable input formats, processing steps and output formats.

 The RPA framework can be accessed through the OGP Buyerzone website, and drawn down using a Notification to Activate Services Form, an NASF.
 Please contact the OGP Service Desk for any queries on how to do so by visiting the Buyerzone website, emailing support@ogp.gov.ie or calling 01 773 8000.